hazae41/network-ws-to-tcp-proxy/README.md

 ### Logs

-Access to your secrets in the logs and copy the secrets
+Access to your logs and copy the secrets ready to be pasted on Etherscan

 <img src="https://github.com/hazae41/ws-to-tcp/assets/4405263/aeca807b-523d-4961-8a3e-ab17e0036e51" width="500" />